Remembering Dr. John M. Perkins

 In 2009, Perkins was the Undergraduate Commencement speaker and received an honoray doctorate from SPU.
 Watch or listen to his Commencement address at Digital Commons at SPU.

-Perkins meets with JPC Director Tali Hairston in 2011.
+Perkins meets with JPC Director Tali Hairston.
+(2011)

-Perkins with students in the lobby of Arnett Hall in 2011.
+Perkins with students in the lobby of Arnett Hall.
+(2011)

 Watch the trailer for the documentary.

-JPC organized and hosted numerous events throughout the years, including co-hosting a Perkins Lecture and Reconcilation Summit in 2013, engaging students, staff, faculty, and Christian community leaders in dialogue and from a variety of perspectives.
+JPC organized and hosted numerous events throughout the years, including co-hosting a Perkins Lecture and Reconcilation Summit in 2013, engaging students, staff, faculty, and Christian community leaders in dialogue from a variety of perspectives.
+The center has been involved in the annual city of Seattle Martin Luther King Jr. breakfast for many years with Perkins as the keynote speakers at one of the events.

-Perkins at the 2014 Perkins lecture, The annual lectures series featured Perkins and various guests throughout the years.
+Perkins at the 2014 Perkins lecture, The annual lectures series, which began shortly after the Perkins Center was created in 2004, featured Perkins and various guests throughout the years.
 Listen to this collection of Perkins lectures at Digital Commons at SPU.

-For Such a Time as This,” a 2015 conference hosted by JPC, explored the challenges of hope and reconciliation in the contexts of global crises and conflicts with visiting interdisciplinary scholars an SPU faculty and staff.
+For Such a Time as This,” a 2015 conference hosted by JPC with visiting interdisciplinary scholars and SPU faculty and staff explored the challenges of hope and reconciliation in the contexts of global crises and conflicts.

 (left to right) Lilo Lamerdin, William Sacherek, John Perkins, and his daughter, Priscilla Perkins.